Portrayal of black people in comics: Physical caricatures

+In one advertisement for the Tom Mix radio program, a white actor appears in blackface makeup to portray Wash, visually reinforcing the same racial stereotype found in the comics.

 Early graphic art of various kinds often depicted black characters in a stylized fashion, emphasizing certain physical features to form a recognizable racial caricature of black faces.
 These features often included long unkempt hair, broad noses, enormous, red-tinted lips, dark skin and ragged clothing reminiscent of those worn by African American slaves.
 These characters were also depicted as speaking accented English.
 In the early 20th century United States, these kinds of representations were seen frequently in newspaper comic strips and political cartoons, as well as in later comic magazines, and were also present in early cartoons by Disney and Looney Tunes.
+The Tom Mix radio program and its accompanying promotional comics, published by the Ralston Purina Company, featured Wash, a black cowboy sidekick who was portrayed with racial stereotypes in both media.
+In radio advertisements, a white actor appeared in blackface makeup to embody the character, while in the comics, Wash was visually rendered with exaggerated, caricatured features, including enlarged eyes and lips.

 In comics, nameless black bystanders (see right) and even some notable heroes and villains were developed in this style, including Ebony White (see above), and Steamboat, valet of Billy Batson.
 In erotic comics, blacks are at times portrayed as hypersexual, and accompanying physical features such as a macrophallic penis in black men.
 Robert Crumb's underground comix character Angelfood McSpade, introduced in 1967, embodied all of these qualities.
 Crumb intended the character to be critical of the racist stereotype itself and assumed that the young liberal hippie/intellectual audience who read his work were not racists, and that they would understand his intentions for the character.
 Nonetheless, in the face of accusations of racism and sexism, Crumb retired the character after 1971.